Hervé Roullet: Musical works

 The liturgical works are chants for mixed chorus, a cappella, or with piano or organ accompaniment.
 All the parts form a triptych: chants for the Mass (liturgy), Marian chants and other liturgical chants.

 The used texts find their source in the Bible, the Roman Catholic liturgy, the Fathers of the Church or saints.

 Among liturgical chants: Ave Verum Corpus, Tantum ergo, Our Father, Anima Christi, Divine Praises, ...

 Among chants of Marian devotion: Ave Maria, Ave Maris Stella, Salve Regina, Ave Regina caelorum, Regina caeli,...

 Literary works

-Roullet followed theological studies during 1995-2003, in Paris.
-He received a Master of theology from the Institut Catholique de Paris, specialization in ecumenism, on October 17, 2003.
+Roullet followed theological studies during 1995–2003, in Paris.
+He received a Master of Theology from the Institut Catholique de Paris, specialization in ecumenism, on October 17, 2003.

-He is the author of twenty-two books in french related to Christianity.
-Seventeen have received the Imprimatur of the Archbishop of Paris:
+He is the author of twenty-five books in French related to Christianity.
+Nineteen have received the Imprimatur of the Archbishop of Paris: